Dungeoneer's Survival Guide: Reception

+In Issue 2 of the game magazine Gateways, Patricia Travis found "Some new rules are nice, but most are incomplete or far too subjective for practical use."
+Travis also pointed out that the author "has a habit of mentioning drawbacks and limitations without hinting at solutions", using as an example the section on rope bridges, which "should have included at least one method for building them."
+Travis called the players' half of the book "an overpriced hint sheet for players" but called the gamemaster section "required reading for all gamemasters, experienced and novice."
+Travis concluded, "This is the kind of book that should be purchased by a group and shared, allowing the players to look up rock formations, game designers to draw beautiful maps, and gamemasters to learn good technique."

 Scott Taylor of Black Gate listed the Dungeoneer's Survival Guide as #10 on the list of "Top 10 'Orange Spine' AD&D Hardcovers By Jeff Easley, saying "[Easley] painted this one before he even came to TSR but they decided to buy it and use it for this cover."

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath called this book with its myriad rules "a reaction to the contemporaneous movement to lighten rules (à la Ghostbusters, for instance), offering ever more layers of optional systems to frustrate players and slow play ...
 The rules seem expressly designed to get players to whine, "When do we get to hit things?"